lgatto/lgatto.github.io/about/index.md

 [integrative omics](http://www.ebi.ac.uk/training/course/introduction-integrative-omics),
 scientific computing as part of the
-[MPhil in Computational Biology](http://www.ccbi.cam.ac.uk/Education/MPhil/) and several Software Carpentry bootcamps.
+[MPhil in Computational Biology](http://www.ccbi.cam.ac.uk/Education/MPhil/) in Cambridge, as well as several Software and Data Carpentry bootcamps.
 All my teaching material is available in the [**TeachingMaterial**](http://lgatto.github.io/TeachingMaterial/) repository.